A Trichotomy for Regular Trail Queries: The Tractable Class

 We define a CNFA $A=(Q,I,c,d,\delta,F,N^2)$ that has two counters $c$ and $d$.
 The counter $c$ is allowed to have any initial value from $[0,N^2]$, while the counter $d$ has initial value $0$.
 We note that we will eliminate counter $c$ when converting to a one counter automaton, thus this is not a contradiction to the definition of CNFA with one counter that we use.

 We use $Q' = Q_L \cup [Q_L]$, i.e., we can use the states from $A_L$ and the equivalence classes of the equivalence relation $\sim$.
-The latter will be used to ensure that strongly connected components are memoryless, while the former will only be used in trivial strongly connected components.
+The latter will be used to ensure that \components are memoryless, while the former will only be used in trivial \components.
 We use $I=\{i_L,[i_L]\}$ and $F=F_L$.

 [1]{\mathrlap{#1}{\phantom{\delta_x}}}